 - ☐ The broad selection of laser wavelengths became available and some lasers could be precisely tuned to specific frequencies.
-All these advancements enhanced the effective spectral analysis of the returned radiation from objects. - This ability added a new dimension to remote sensing and made possible an extraordinary variety of applications, ranging from groundbased probing of the trace-constituent distribution in the tenuous outer reaches of the atmosphere (upper atmosphere lidar), to lower atmosphere constituents (differential absorption lidar), to airborne chlorophyll mapping of the oceans to establish rich fishing areas (fluorescence lidar).
+High-spectral-resolution filters became available along with modern data acquisition and processing technology.
+All these advancements enhanced the effective spectral analysis of the absorption features of objects and the returned radiation from objects. - This ability added a new dimension to remote sensing and made possible an extraordinary variety of applications, ranging from probing of the trace-constituent distribution as well as temperature and wind in the upper atmosphere (resonance fluorescence lidar), to lower atmosphere constituents (differential absorption lidar), boundary layers, wind and temperature (coherent Doppler lidar and direction-detection lidar), to airborne chlorophyll mapping of the oceans to establish rich fishing areas (fluorescence lidar).